smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   semantic entity (as well as being one particular syntactic declaration of it).

+* A *type* is a semantic property of an expression or declared entity.
-* A non-dependent *type* represents a (usually infinite) set of potential objects (run-time values).
-To say an object has a type is to say it is in the type's set.
-A type is a *semantic* notion, not inherently tied to any particular source code location.
+  A non-dependent type constrains the set of allowable operations on the expression or entity.
+Object types (as opposed to function types) also specify how many bytes of storage objects of that type occupy and how those bytes are interpreted as mathematical objects.
+Because a type is a semantic notion, it (unlike a declaration) is not inherently tied to any particular source location.
 However, in the Clang AST, a type that was defined using a declaration (such as a ``class`` or a ``typedef``) provides a way to navigate back to that declaration, and some AST nodes contain ``TypeLoc`` objects that augment a type with source location information for a particular syntactic description of a type.
-[TODO: I'm not entirely satisfied with this definition, but the standard doesn't give one.]

-* A *dependent type* is a mathematical function whose input is a sequence of template arguments and whose output is either a non-dependent type if all of the arguments are non-dependent, or another dependent type otherwise.
+* A *dependent type* is a type that depends in some way on unspecified template arguments.
+Generally, dependent types have fewer constraints on the set of allowable operations and less information about size and interpretation of their representation than do non-dependent types.

+* A *canonical type* is one constructed in such a way that two canonical types are semantically equivalent if and only if they are structurally identical.
+For example, after ``typedef int MyInt;``, ``MyInt`` is semantically equivalent to ``int`` but (in the Clang AST) is not structurally identical because ``MyInt`` knows its user-defined name and declaration location, so it is not canonical.
+Given an arbitrary type, the Clang API has methods (such as ``QualType::getCanonicalType()``) to get the corresponding canonical type.

 * A *template* is a kind of declaration, represented as an object that is a subtype of ``TemplateDecl``.
 It corresponds to the